spuckhafte/LOCUS/README.md

-# template-for-future-project
+# LOCUS
-LOCUS: hub for you and your friends
+hub for you and your friends